skr1/Xspatio/README.md

 ```
 --task is the task we just defined, gene_exp

---k is the number of folds, to make splits in the dataset.
-10-fold follow distribution of (80/10/10) splits for the dataset.
-Ours was k=12 or (76/12/12).
+--k is the number of repetitions for splitting dataset into 80:10:10 (Train:Validation:Test) configuration.
+We set k=12, so 12 repetitions of that splitting phenomena.

 To run the training without interruptions run the command:
 tmux new -s “session”